vuestorefront/storefront-api/docs/guide/integration/integration.md

 ### Attribute entity

-Vue Storefront uses the attributes meta data dictionaries saved in the `attribute` entities.
+Storefront Api uses the attributes meta data dictionaries saved in the `attribute` entities.
 They're related to the `product`.
 The `attribute.attribute_code` represents the `product[attribute_code]` proeprty - when defined.
 When not, the `product[attribute_code]` is being used as a plain tetxt.

 [Read more on why Attributes are important](./format-attribute.md)